Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 English is widespread in Budapest, especially among those who work in the tourism and customer service industries.

-While it is polite to learn a few Hungarian phrases and they are always appreciated when we break them out, Hungarians don’t tend to expect visitors to know or learn their language, and we’ve never experienced any significant language barrier challenges in Budapest.
+While it is polite to learn a few Hungarian phrases and they are always appreciated when we break them out, Hungarians don’t tend to expect visitors to know or learn their language.

 Many thanks to Caving Under Budapest, Taste Hungary, and Absolute Walking Tours for hosting us on our adventures with them!
 All opinions are, as always, our own.